Marist College Participant Pool

 In order to have your study approved, please give a copy of your IRB approval letter to Dr. Jay (either in faculty mailbox or scanned and emailed to: email@example.com).
 Allow 48 hours for study approval.

 Once your study is approved, it will be marked with a green check in the menu under “My Studies.”
 At this point you may add timeslots.
 When you add timeslots, you must specify the location of the study from the drop-down menu.
 In order to see which lab rooms are available during the times you desire, check the schedule (“View Schedule” link below the drop-down menu).
 If you are a student, keep in mind that the doors to the lab rooms are kept locked, so make sure you make arrangements in advance to access the rooms during the times you request.

 It is the researcher’s responsibility to assign credit to participants within the 24 hours following participation.

 Questions about the participant pool should be sent to the pool administrator (firstname.lastname@example.org).

 This information is for psychology faculty members or others who would like to schedule the DY206 main room, DY206A, DY206B, or DY206C for purposes other than regularly-scheduled classes or research projects conducted through Sona.
 That is, if you are using the rooms for pool-related research conducted through Sona, you schedule the rooms through Sona (See INFORMATION FOR RESEARCHERS above.)

-Please email the participant pool administrator (firstname.lastname@example.org) with your request to schedule a room.
-Indicate the date, time, and duration of use, and the room you'd like to use.
+All other requests, please email the participant pool administrator (email@example.com).
+Indicate the date, time, and duration of use, and the room you’d like to use.
 Allow 48 hours for a reply.